Good Spirits by B.K. Borison: A Little Nice with A Lot of Spice

 What It’s About

 When chronic people pleaser Harriett York becomes haunted by the Ghost of Christmas Past, a surly Irish Fisherman named Nolan, they struggle to get off on the right foot.
-After Nolan ushers a confused Harriett into her past memories they quickly discover that she’s no where near naughty enough to land on his list of people to haunt.
-Forced to work together to uncover the true reason why Nolan was assigned to haunt Harriett and racing against the clock to resolve it before Christmas Eve when Nolan is sent back.
-The two become close risking their heart as they get lost in the passion of the present.
+After Nolan ushers a confused Harriet into her memories, they quickly discover that she’s nowhere near naughty enough to land on his list of people to haunt.
+Forced to work together to uncover the actual reason why Nolan was assigned to haunt Harriett, and racing against the clock to resolve it before Christmas Eve, when Nolan returns to his life as a ghost.
+The two grow close, risking their hearts as they get lost in the passion of the moment.

 Craft & Style

-This being my second book by B.K.
-Borison I’m quickly coming to the realization that I appreciate the way she writes her romances.
-They feel balanced providing heartfelt, contemporary storylines without sacrificing the cozy rom-com vibes.
+Good Spirits, being my second book by B.K.
+Borison, I’m quickly realizing that I appreciate the way she writes her romances.
+They feel balanced, providing heartfelt, contemporary storylines without sacrificing the cozy rom-com vibes.

-With this novel specifically Borison’s prose shines with lush atmospheric vibes that oozes the magic, and joy of the festive season.
-The novel was paced perfectly and was easy to read with the plot ticking the usual boxes for a holiday romance.
-Delivering a captivating and propulsive read that you can easily finish reading over the holiday break.
+With this novel, specifically Borison’s prose, shines with lush atmospheric vibes that oozes the magic and joy of the festive season.
+The book was perfectly paced and easy to read, with a plot that ticks the usual boxes for a holiday romance and delivers a captivating, propulsive read you can easily finish over the holiday break.

 Emotional Impact

 Don’t let the cozy vibes fool you.
-There’s depth to this story as we explore themes regarding Harriett’s toxic relationship with her mother and how its damaged her self-esteem, and led to her becoming a people pleaser that easily acquiesces to make herself smaller in an attempt to gain love and acceptance.
+There’s depth to this story as we explore themes of Harriet’s toxic relationship with her mother and how it has damaged her self-esteem and led her to become a people-pleaser who readily acquiesces to make herself smaller in an attempt to gain love and acceptance.

-There’s also Nolan’s storyline with him struggling with finding joy and meaning with his existence and shuffling along lost in the monotony of being a ghost.
-These themes come across as relatable and apt for this time of year as many are facing similar struggles or challenges with family or feeling the pressure and mental strain of the holiday blues or even Seasonal Affective Disorder.
+There’s also Nolan’s storyline, with him struggling with finding joy and meaning in his existence and shuffling along lost in the monotony of being a ghost.
+These themes come across as relatable and apt for this time of year, as many are facing similar struggles with family, feeling the pressure and mental strain of the holiday blues, or experiencing Seasonal Affective Disorder.

 Notable Strengths

 This novel shines in its ability to balance depth with the carefree fun of a holiday rom-com.
-Characters are likable and you can’t help but root for them and desire a satisfactory resolution where they confront their issues and end up together.
+The characters are likable, and you can’t help but root for them and want a satisfactory resolution in which they confront their issues and end up together.

 Potential Hurdles